hellerve/ptolemy/README.md

 * *Erzählte Zeit—50 deutsche Kurzgeschichten der Gegenwart* by **Manfred Durzak (Editor)** (1989)

 A great collection of German short stories detailling life in Germany during various periods of the 20th century.
-I don't think I can write up a coherent comment about the book; there is just too much ground to cover.
-I skipped two short stories that didn't appeal to me writing-wise, but other than that I was very happy with the layout, sequencing, and the stories themselves.
-I don't think there is a translation to any other language of this particular book, but I'm sure most of the individual stories are translated.
+I don’t think I can write up a coherent comment about the book; there is just too much ground to cover.
+I skipped two short stories that didn’t appeal to me writing-wise, but other than that I was very happy with the layout, sequencing, and the stories themselves.
+I don’t think there is a translation to any other language of this particular book, but I’m sure most of the individual stories are translated.

 * *The Lover* by **Marguerite Duras** (1984)

-Beautifully written story; it was the first book I read of Duras' and I definitely missed out.
-I need to read the Hiroshima Mon Amour screenplay next, and I think I would like to see the movie, although I'm typically not a fan of movie adaptations if I really liked the book.
-We'll see.
+Beautifully written story; it was the first book I read of Duras’ and I definitely missed out.
+I need to read the Hiroshima Mon Amour screenplay next, and I think I would like to see the movie, although I’m typically not a fan of movie adaptations if I really liked the book.
+We’ll see.

 * *Die Berliner Antigone—Erzählungen und Gedichte* by **Rolf Hochhuth** (1986)

-Although I'm not a big fan of his style—he is a touch too preachy, like many great German poets after the war, although for good reason—he delivers solid stories that are interesting as historical commentary.
+Although I’m not a big fan of his style—he is a touch too preachy, like many great German poets after the war, although for good reason—he delivers solid stories that are interesting as historical commentary.
 Both of the prose and the poems in this book are too clearly pointed for me, although I assume it is hard to write about the war and the holocaust without being preachy.
-One of the few who don't fall into that trap is Paul Celan, himself a holocaust survivor and incredible writer, and I don't think a comparison is fair.
+One of the few who don’t fall into that trap is Paul Celan, himself a holocaust survivor and incredible writer, and I don’t think a comparison is fair.

 * *Selected Poems* by **E. E. Cummings (edited by Richard S. Kennedy)** (2007)

 I like E.E.
-Cummings' early and a few of his late poems.
+Cummings’ early and a few of his late poems.
 I have no taste for his cubist poems, and his poems dealing with love and sexuality are severely overrated in my eyes.
-The section introductions written by the editor try to give an overview over the author's views and environment that influenced his writing, but most of them end up being toadyish.
+The section introductions written by the editor try to give an overview over the author’s views and environment that influenced his writing, but most of them end up being toadyish.

 * *Die Sekunden danach* by **Matthias Politycki** (2009)

 I reread it after years of not reading any of his works.
-It's still one of the most enjoyable poetry books on my shelf.
+It’s still one of the most enjoyable poetry books on my shelf.
 His style is clear, but subtle, and effortlessly lighthearted.
 My favorite poems are about his random encounters, often with women, beautiful moments, captured in a clear and unspectacular